Foreign relations of the European Union: Europe and Central Asia

+The European Union's European Neighbourhood Policy (ENP) aims at bringing Europe and its neighbours closer.

 The European Economic Community established relations with the Soviet Union through the conclusion of the EEC-Euratom-Soviet Union Agreement on trade and commercial and economic cooperation in 1989.
 As of 2025, the Agreement is in force between the European Union and the Republic of Belarus and between the European Union and Turkmenistan.
 Previously, the Agreement applied to relations with other successor states of the Soviet Union, but has been replaced by separate bilateral agreements with each post-Soviet country.

 The EU does not officially recognize the Eurasian Economic Union due to its disagreements with Russia, the EAEU's largest member state.
 The European Commission website states in 2025 that "the Commission maintained a technical dialogue with the executive branch of the Eurasian Economic Union (EAEU) – the Eurasian Economic Commission – until Russia's invasion of Ukraine in February 2022".
 At least in 2012 and 2015, members of the European Parliament met with members of the Eurasian Economic Commission.
 In 2012, a delegation from the European Parliament's Committee on International Trade, led by Committee Chair Mr. Vital Moreira, discussed opportunities for cooperation between the countries of the EurAsEC Customs Union and the European Union.
 In 2015, the European Parliament's United European Left–Nordic Green Left group, led by its chair Gabriele Zimmer, met with the Eurasian Economic Commission, received information about the work of the Eurasian Economic Union and expressed interest in developing further dialogue with the Eurasian Economic Commission.